 Take a look at what is actually on your plate.
 Think it through and write a comprehensive list of all your caregiving and child care responsibilities.

 Be as specific and detailed as you can with the tasks your list.
-I've found that if you ask a person to do something specific, he or she is more willing to say yes or consider doing it.
+If you ask a person to do something specific, he or she will probably be more willing to say yes or consider doing it.
 So instead of "Prepare meals," write, "Cook dinner for Dad every Monday and Thursday."